How to take payments from European customers

 PayPal - While not hugely popular, E-wallets account for 8.5% of payments in Ireland, with PayPal making up the lion’s share of that at 6.5%.

-SEPA Direct Debit - Similarly to in the UK, Direct Debit has traditionally been difficult to get access to in Ireland.
-With the advent of SEPA Direct Debit, providers like GoCardless, who offer cheap, simple ways to take payments in Ireland and across Europe, are likely to become more prevalent.
+SEPA Direct Debit - Direct Debit has traditionally been difficult to access in Ireland.
+With the advent of SEPA Direct Debit, providers like GoCardless, which offer cheap, simple ways to take payments in Ireland and across Europe, are likely to become more prevalent.

 While you need to understand local preferences and therefore will want to consider offering card payments, you will also need to consider which of the options suits your business best - particularly in light of the SEPA schemes and newer providers which make Direct Debit more accessible.